 Whilst we always strive to work in partnership with our school community to positively resolve any issues that may arise, should you need to make a formal complaint, including any complaints regarding our SEND provision read our Complaints Policy here

 Governors' Information and Duties

-Details about our Governors and the structure and responsibilities of our Governing Body and Committees can be found on our Governors page.
+Details about our Governors and the structure and responsibilities of our Governing Body and Committees can be found here

-Our policy related to Charging for Educational Activities (etc.) can be found in the Key Document List.
+Our policy related to Charging for Educational Activities can be found in the Key Document List

 Request for Copies